decent10/UI-test/README.md

 =======

 FYI
-I have added image placeholder instead of iamges
+I have added image placeholder instead of images